mendersoftware/meta-mender/README.md

 press "Ctrl-c x".
 "Ctrl-c" will not work because it is intercepted by the shell inside the emulator.

-5. Image building for Beaglebone Black
+5. Image building for BeagleBone Black
 ======================================

-In order to build image that can be run on Beaglebone Black use following command should be used:
+In order to build image that can be run on BeagleBone Black use following command should be used:

 ```